Co-creation Research Projects

 Early Diplomatic Japanese Collections Abroad: Contextualizing 19th Century Japanese Material Heritage in World History through On-site and Online Research and Use (REKIHAKU)

-Focusing on Japanese collections (objects and related historical documents) in Europe and the United States built in 19th century, this project looks at the history of mutual relations by considering them not only as Japan historical and cultural materials but also as materials that have moved to their current locations and been given a new context.
+Focusing on Japan collections (objects and related historical documents) in Europe and the United States built in the 19th century, this project looks at the history of mutual relations by considering them not only as Japanese historical and cultural materials but also as materials that have moved to their current locations and been given a new context.
 Multi-perspective research on Japanese materials abroad will be advanced to reframe them in a global context as well as develop projects that promote their local use remote environments, and online spaces.

 Study on the Construction of Archival Infrastructure for the History of Modern Japan-Vatican Relations (NIJL)